pjy0422/digitalhuman/SWF/README.md

 pip install tabulate
 pip install torch # to fix the random seed
 ```

-### Step 2: download the data for SWF environment
+Step 2: Download the data for the SWF environment

 The data for our SWF environment is released.
-Please download and place it in the `env/` directory.
-See the `env/READMD.md` for more details.
+Please download and place it in the env/ directory.
+See the env/READMD.md for more details.

-### Step 3: Run the Code
+Step 3: Run the Code

 Run the experiment under different persuasion settings.
 Please first have your own LLM key.
-By default, we use the OpenAI's key to call LLMs.
+By default, we use OpenAI’s key to call LLMs.
 ```bash
 ID=index python run.py \
     --output_dir results/temptation/GPT-4o \